Frogs

 Pacific Chorus Frog, Vancouver Island, BC

-The Pacific chorus frog is a very common sight in the coastal areas of the Pacific Northwest.
-They are small frogs, up to 6 cm long, and are pale gray or tan to bronze or bright emerald green in color.
+The Pacific Chorus frog is a very common sight in the coastal areas of the Pacific Northwest.
+They are small, up to 6 cm long, and are pale gray or tan to bronze or bright emerald green in colour.
 These frogs have a dark stripe that runs from the nostrils through the eye down as far as the shoulder.
-They are often marked with dark patches or stripes on the back, and a light cream-colored belly.
+They are often marked with dark patches or stripes on the back and a light cream-coloured belly.
 Read More….

 Western Toad